MohamedEldahma/SOFRA-APP/README.md

 Order Food (New Desgin-New Ui-New API )
 Application to order food from restaurants by adding restaurants to the application

-Tools Used
+Tools Used:-
-Restful API Sofra
+Restful API Sofra-
-PostMan
+PostMan-
-Retrofit
+Retrofit-
-PogoScema
+PogoScema-
-MVC
+MVC-
-Java
+Java-
-ready user interface
+ready user interface-
 Android Stoudio